Business Advice

 1. Seasonality and Demand Cycles

-Demand cycles in vacation rental markets operate on multiple levels: macro-seasonal patterns, holiday and event demand, and day-of-week patterns.
+Demand cycles operate on multiple levels: macro-seasonal patterns, holiday and event demand, and day-of-week patterns.
 The mistake most companies make isn't failing to price for peak season — it's failing to price aggressively enough for micro-demand windows within the year.

 2. Competitive Set Pricing